Outstanding Graduating Senior

-Congratulations to NMU senior, Grey Shea.
+Congratulations to NMU graduate, Grey Shea.
 Grey has been recognized by the Native American Studies faculty as the first-ever Outstanding Graduating Senior in Native American Studies.
 Grey will be honored at the upcoming 2019 Academic Affairs Honors Banquet on Monday, April 22 at 7 p.m.

 Here is a short bio about them.

 Meskwa Gekek Kwe n'dizhinikaaz.
 Migizi n'doodem.
 Baaweting n'doonjibaa.
 My name is Grey Shea.
 I am from Baaweting (Sault Ste.
 Marie, Michigan) and am a member of the Sault Ste.
 Marie Tribe of Chippewa Indians from the Eagle Clan.
 I am a soon-to-graduate Native American Studies major at Northern Michigan University, with a special interest in learning Anishinaabemowin (the Anishinaabe language).
 I have served as the vice president of the Native American Student Association for a year and a half, and have worked at the Center for Native American Studies for two years.
 My biggest passion in life is Anishinaabe mino-bimaadiziwin (living a good life) and I plan to work on furthering Anishinaabe language and culture revitalization.

 The CNAS faculty team wishes the very best for all of the graduating seniors.

 ♦ Thursday, September 26: Watch here for news about Moccasin games and other traditional games to be held at the Whitman Hall Commons.

 Student Organization Info